frugalware/frugalware.gitlab.io/content/package/inotify-tools.md

 sha1sum = "e0aec789d7c6e40be00cdfbc8117ec6dde1a68cf"
 depends = "[]"
 +++
-inotify-tools is a set of command-line programs for Linux providing a simple interface to inotify"
+inotify-tools is a set of command-line programs for Linux providing a simple interface to inotify

 {{< files text="show files" >}}* /usr/bin/inotifywait
 * /usr/bin/inotifywatch